kubernetes/kubernetes/docs/volumes.md

 [Persistent Disk](http://cloud.google.com/compute/docs/disks).

 There are some restrictions when using a GCEPersistentDisk:
-  - the nodes (what the kubelet runs on) need to be GCE VMs
+  - the nodes (what the lmktfylet runs on) need to be GCE VMs
   - those VMs need to be in the same GCE project and zone as the PD
   - avoid creating multiple pods that use the same Volume if any mount it read/write.
     - if a pod P already mounts a volume read/write, and a second pod Q attempts to use the volume, regardless of if it tries to use it read-only or read/write, Q will fail.